Sebastian-Sonne/sebastian-sonne.github.io/_includes/about/imprint-en.md

 Alternatively you can contact me through my [contact form]({{ baseurl }}/connect).

-#### Technical Detals:
+#### Technichal Data:
 This website is based on a awesome jekyll theme by [HuxPro](https://github.com/huxpro/huxpro.github.io), which I highly reworked to fit my requirements.

 This website is hosted on GitHub Pages.
-Please refer to my my [Github Repository](https://github.com/sebastian-sonne/sebastian-sonne.github.io).
+Please refer to my my [Github Repository](https://github.com/sebastian-sonne/sebastian-sonne.github.io) for more information.